 In this blog I would like to offer a view of the progressive v traditionalist dichotomy through the lens of structure, culture and agency.
 I am also going to argue that ideas can exist as material objects in the social world.
 There is a proviso; the ideas must have the potential to be understood.

-We have to be careful not to reify knowledge.
-So take hieroglyphics as an example, for a considerable period there was no one capable of understanding them.
+Consider hieroglyphics, for a considerable period no one understood them.
 The ideas they contained existed on the walls of caves and in parchments but not in the minds of human beings.
-Their materiality on parchments and cave walls ensured that the ideas contained within them had the potential to be understood.
+The ideas, though, had the potential to be understood.

 I would argue that the traditionalist / progressive divide is an argument between ideas as material social facts on the one hand, and as cultural or subjective interpretations on the other.
 Clearly we are talking in relative terms but traditionalists favour the former and progressives the latter.